What are nasal cavity and paranasal sinus cancers?

 The nasal cavity

 The nose opens into the nasal passageway, or cavity.
 This cavity is a space that runs along the top of the roof of the mouth (the palate, which separates your nose from your mouth) and then turns downward to join the passage from the mouth to the throat.

 Sinuses are cavities (spaces) or small tunnels.
 They are called paranasal because they are around or near the nose.
 The nasal cavity opens into a network of paired sinuses:

 - Maxillary sinuses are in the cheek area, below the eyes on either side of the nose.

 - Frontal sinuses are above the inner eye and eyebrow area.

 - Sphenoid sinuses are situated deep behind the nose, between the eyes.

 - Ethmoid sinuses are made up of many sieve-like sinuses formed of thin bone and mucous tissues.
 They are above the nose, between the eyes.

 Normally, these sinuses are filled with air.
-When you have a cold or sinus infection the sinuses can fill with mucus and pus, often becoming obstructed (blocked) and uncomfortable.
+When you have a cold or sinus infection the sinuses can become blocked (obstructed) and fill with mucus and pus, which can be uncomfortable.

 The nasal cavity and paranasal sinuses have several functions: